karlseguin/smtp_client.zig/readme.md

 SMTP Client for Zig

-This library currently does not support StartTLS.
-Furthermore, Zig currently only supports TLS 1.3, so this library will not work with all providers.
-It does support the `PLAIN`, `LOGIN` and `CRAM-MD5` mechanisms of the `AUTH` extension.
+Zig currently only supports TLS 1.3, so this library will not work with all providers.
+Furthermore, the TLS implementation [has known issues](https://github.com/ziglang/zig/issues/14172)

-This library does not currently work with Amazon SES (it very weirdly only supports TLS 1.3 with StartTLS))
+This library does not work with Amazon SES as Amazon SES does not support TLS 1.3 (Amazon's documentation says that TLS 1.3 is supported with StartTLS but this does not appear to be the case (OpenSSL also reports an error)).

+The library supports the `PLAIN`, `LOGIN` and `CRAM-MD5` mechanisms of the `AUTH` extension.

 If you're only sending occasional emails, using `smtp.send` as shown should be sufficient.
-The `Mailer` provides a more efficient mechanism for sending multiple mails.
+The `Mailer` (TODO) provides a more efficient mechanism for sending multiple mails.

 ```zig
 const std = @import("std");